 Note: When you drag one item on top of another and position your cursor in the center of the other item, you have a choice to either replace the existing item or add the new item as a new tab.
-If you choose the latter, a tabbed container will be automatically created.
-If you choose the latter, a tabbed container will be automatically created.
-If you multi-select several items and drag them to a page, they will display as tabs inside a single panel.
+If you choose the latter, a tabbed container is automatically created.
+If you multi-select several items and drag them to a portal page, they display as tabs within a single panel.
 You can refresh or delete each tab individually.
-You can rearrange content by moving it on the page with your pointer.
-Optionally, you can change the layout of the page by right-clicking the page title, and then clicking Page Layout.
-The default layout of the personal pages is Fluid Canvas.
+You can rearrange content by moving it on the portal page with your pointer.
+Optionally, you can change the layout of the portal page by right-clicking the page title, and then clicking Page Layout.
+The default layout of the personal portal pages is Fluid Canvas.

-4. After you finish adding content to the page, close the WebFOCUS Resources panel by clicking the Close icon in the upper-right corner of the panel.
+4. After you finish adding content to the portal page, close the WebFOCUS Resources panel.